ffromani/vmmi/SPEC.md

 - "contentType" (string): describes the content of the message, e.g the not-specified, message-variable fields.
   The value of the key is not specified.
 Some values, however, are reserved for well-known messages.
 The reserved fields are
   - "configuration": for plugin configuration
-  - "migrationprogress": for migration progress updates
-  - "migrationcomplete": for migration completion report, either succesfull or not
   - "error": for error message(s).

 Each message except the ones with "contentType": "configuration" must have one additional mandatory field

 - "timestamp" (uint): seconds since UNIX EPOCH (1970/01/01 00:00:00.00) - aka UNIX time

 ## VMMI Plugin